Can a Juvenile Record Keep You From Getting a Gun?

 In these states, if the individual waits until they are 21 to begin the process they may be too late.

-Most of people asking questions like, do misdemeanors go away when you turn 18, really wonder, will a misdemeanor affect employment and will I pass a background check with a misdemeanor?
+Most of people asking questions like, do misdemeanors go away when you turn 18, really wonder, will a misdemeanor appear in an employment background check and will it affect your chances of securing a job?

 Getting a background check can be a somewhat nerve-wracking process for individuals who have criminal records.
 Luckily, more employers than ever are making an effort to hire individuals with criminal records.
 Those with low-level misdemeanors will have a fairly good chance of passing a background check.